iiasa/CWatM/resolution/gw_pumping/README.md

 Excel file: pumping_wells.xlsx
 -------------------------------------

-Provide a list of well locations and pumping rates.
+Provide a list of well locations (latitude and longitude) and pumping rates (m3/day).

-Latitude	Longitude	Pumping rate [m3/day]
-18.7	    73.6	    600
-18.65	    73.65	    600

 The Latitude and Longitude can be given in any defined coordinate system, and is chosen here to be in WGS84 format (World Geodesic System).